CHRISTIAN EDUCATION IN ELEMENTARY SCHOOL

 Elementary students may elect to participate in after school opportunities.

-● After School Choir gives students additional instruction, practice and performances throughout the school year.
+● After School Choir – Students meet after school for additional instruction, practice and performances throughout the school year.

 ● Chess Classes – Students also enjoy participating in chess classes with our partners, Your Best Chess.